- Are you funded by the Anglican Diocese?

 - Can school students be involved as volunteers?

 Yes.
 Arrangements can be made for school students to serve clients at the tables during meal times.
 This participation could be used by the school as part of its student community service.
 Contact the office to arrange a suitable date and time.
-Ph: 07 5531 6013 (Mon to Fri 9am to 2.30pm)
+Ph: 07 5531 6013 (Mon to Thurs 9am to 3pm and Friday 9am to 1pm)

 - Can a speaker come to our school and talk about the St. John’s Crisis Centre?

 Yes.
 A speaker is available to address your school assembly or individual classes.
 Contact the office to arrange a suitable date and time.
-Ph: 07 5531 6013 (Mon to Fri 9am to 2.30pm)
+Ph: 07 5531 6013 (Mon to Thurs 9am to 3pm and Friday 9am to 1pm)